 - Describe the resting potential, depolarization, and repolarization of cells.

 - Discuss the standard limb leads, augmented leads, precordial leads, and bedside monitoring.

 - Describe the leads that examine the lateral surface, inferior surface, anteroseptal surface, apical surface, and posterior regions of the left ventricle.

 - Describe the electrical conduction system of the heart.

 - Describe the representation of the P wave, P-R interval, QRS complex, ST segment, and T wave in an EKG tracing.

 - Describe EKG paper time and the three methods of determining heart rates from EKG tracings.

 - Describe a sinus rhythm, its components, and its normal range of values.

 - Compare and contrast various EKG arrhythmias due to conduction disturbances and alterations.

-- List and describe the basic steps used to accurately interpret dysrhythmias.
+- Explain the basic steps used to accurately interpret dysrhythmias.